-Once the acrylic paint had dried on the wood it was time to start gluing on the pieces of CDs in a mosaic pattern.
+Once the painted wood frame had fully dried, it was time to start gluing on the pieces of CDs in a mosaic pattern.
 We used super glue and tweezers to do this.

-The unit looks really pretty on the two sides Tim was in charge of (and a horrible mess on the side I was originally in charge of ha ha)… One of our friends fell in love with the finished piece and asked us to give it to her, so we did, and it has been lovingly displayed in her home ever since 🙂
+One of our friends fell in love with the finished piece and asked us to give it to her, so we did.
+It has been lovingly displayed in her home ever since!